bdurand/super_settings/README.md

 [![Continuous Integration](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a framework for maintaining runtime application settings.
-Settings are persisted in a database and but cached in memory for quick, efficient access.
+Settings are persisted in a database but cached in memory for quick, efficient access.
 The settings are designed so they can be updated dynamically without requiring code deployment or restarting processes.

-# TODO cleanup to be more concise

-As applications grow, they tend to accumulate a lot of configuration over time.
+As applications grow, they tend to accumulate a lot of configuration options.
 Often these end up in environment variables, hard coded in YAML files, or sprinkled through various data models as additional columns.
 All of these methods of configuration have their place and are completely appropriate for different purposes (i.e. for storing application secrets, configuration required during application startup, etc.).

 However, these methods don't work as well for runtime settings that you may want to change while your application is running.

 * Environment variables - These are great for environment specific configuration and they can be a good place to store sensitive data.
-However, they can be difficult to manage, all values must be stored as strings, and application processes need to be restarted for changes to take effect.
+However, they can be difficult to manage.
+All values must be stored as strings, and application processes need to be restarted for changes to take effect.

-* YAML files - These are great for more complex configurations since they support data structures and they can be shipped with your application.
-However, changing them usually requires a new release of the application code.
+* YAML files - These are great for more complex configurations since they support data structures and they can be shipped with your application code.
+However, changing them usually requires a new release of the application.

 * Database columns - These are great for settings tied to data models.
-However, they don't apply very well outside the data model, you need to build the tools for managing them into your application.
+However, they don't apply very well outside the data model and you need to build the tools for managing them into your application.

 SuperSettings provides a simple interface for accessing settings backed by a thread safe caching mechanism that provides in-memory performance while significantly limiting database load.
 You can tune how frequently the cache is refreshed and each refresh call is tuned to be highly efficient.